etobella/server-tools/nsca_client/README.rst

 - min: Minimum value on the chart
 - warn: Warning value on the chart
 - crit: Critical value on the chart
-- uom: Unit of Mesure on the chart (s - Seconds, % - Percentage, B - Bytes, c - Continuous)
+- uom: Unit of Measure on the chart (s - Seconds, % - Percentage, B - Bytes, c - Continuous)

 E.g: